Route Planning 101

 • Show Cue Icons: helpful for reviewing the route and the location of each cue.

-• Auto Center: will cause map to center on every click.
+• Auto Center: will cause the map to center on every click.

 • Enable Scrollwheel Zoom: allows you to zoom with the scroll wheel on your mouse or zoom gesture on your trackpad.